ppmarq1/ppmarq1/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning JavaScript;
-- 👨‍🎓I’m studying and mentoring the new Students at @microverseinc ☺ ;
+- 👨‍🎓 I’m studying and mentoring the new Students at @microverseinc ☺ ;
 - 💬 Ask me about anything, I am happy to help;

 **Languages and Tools:**